 Yes is the quick answer.
 Solar panels need direct sunlight to charge, although they can also be charged on cloudy, overcast days.
 For instance, Sol’s cutting-edge lighting systems and products are intended to function for at least four days without direct sunlight.

 3. What is the solar light’s maximum lumen output?

 The production of light might differ greatly from one light to another.
 Some lights have a maximum output of 15–20 lumens, which creates a gentle light with a mellow amber hue.
 Other solar lights can emit a brighter (and harsher) light with a far higher brightness rating

 4. How long are solar lights illuminated?

 The majority of solar lamps have a runtime of 6 to 10 hours with a full battery.
 This was specifically created so that, after a day of typical sunlight, lights could run all night.

 5. What sort of batteries do you employ for solar lighting outside?

-The most popular size of rechargeable batteries for solar lights is thought to be AA batteries.
+The most popular size of rechargeable battery for solar lights is thought to be AA batteries.
 One model may have a different battery capacity than another.
 Here, the term “capacity” refers to the amount of time, measured in milliamp-hours, that a battery can produce power (mAh).